 7. Outside Gear

 Chairs are one of the most forgotten items by those new to camping.
-So many people get excited and think – tent, sleeping bag, cooler, check, check and check … let’s goooo!
+So many people get excited and think – tent, sleeping bag, cooler, check, check, and check … let’s goooo!

 Then after they’ve set up and go to sit down, all of a sudden, the blame game starts with ‘who forgot the chairs?’

-Fold-up camping chairs these days are lightweight and come with all sorts of nifty extras.
 Pockets to put your book, sunscreen or whatever you have on you, giant cup holders for drinks, and there are even some designed to hold a wine glass.

 Core Equipment: Padded Hard Arm Chair well and truly deserves its top-ranking status with added support, a sturdy durable frame, additional storage pockets, and an oversized cup holder.